noisecode3/ra-plugins/README.md

 # Robot Audio Plugins
 This is a work in progress!
 I like noisy and heavy music mostly and are interested in those sounds.
 I make my plugins with lots of love.
-Im trying to fix all the bugs I test them a lot usually in carla (or Ardour or Renoise)
+Im will fix all the bugs I test them a lot usually in carla (or Ardour or Renoise)

 ![screenshot](https://raw.githubusercontent.com/noisecode3/ra-plugins/main/extra/RobotAudioLogoTransparent.png "Beta Logo")